arangodb/docs-hugo/site/content/3.13/develop/http-api/collections.md

                       type: boolean
                     increment:
                       description: |
-                        increment value for `autoincrement` key generator.
-Not used for other key generator types.
+                        The increment value for the `autoincrement` key generator.
+                        Not allowed for other key generator types.
                       type: integer
                     offset:
                       description: |
-                        Initial offset value for `autoincrement` key generator.
+                        The initial offset value for the `autoincrement` key generator.
-                        Not used for other key generator types.
+                        Not allowed for other key generator types.
                       type: integer
                 type:
                   description: |